Child sex-trafficking victims face decades behind bars for killing their abusers. That could end soon.

 The legislation “recognizes that girls and boys trapped in sex trafficking may resort to violence to escape,” Westerman said in a statement announcing the federal bill.
 “The goal of the justice system should be to reform and rehabilitate young people that have committed crimes, not to lock them up and throw away the key.”

 A growing body of research has shown that the trauma that arises from being sex trafficked can affect decision-making, especially in young people.
 This impulsivity, plus the desire to escape their situation, can push these young people to act without considering the legal consequences.
-Historically, though, that trauma has not been well understood and has never been taken into account when deciding the cases of victims who commit crimes.
+Historically, though, that trauma has not been well understood and hasn’t been taken into account when deciding the cases of victims who commit crimes.
 When Brown was sentenced to life, the trauma she had endured as a victim of sex trafficking was not considered a mitigating factor for her behavior.
 And almost a decade later, it remains an unsuccessful defense; in 2015, an Ohio woman was sentenced to life for her involvement in the murder of a man who was pimping her.

 The bills, all introduced earlier this year, cite this research, noting that victims of childhood sexual abuse are “four times more likely to abuse drugs, four times more likely to experience post-traumatic stress disorder as adults and three times more likely to experience a major depressive episode as adults.”